amr-abdelhamid/refbook/manuscript/2-RefactoringRoadmapOverview.md

 {icon=bookmark}
 G> **It may be better to move *the whole code one foot forward*, rather than to move part of the code a thousand feet forward.**

-From my experience, teams working on the quick wins stage for a while usually start feeling "more confident" in enhancing the code and applying refactorings ideas.
+From my experience, teams working on the quick wins stage for a while usually start feeling "more confident" in enhancing the code and applying refactoring ideas.
 They also have better grasp and ownership for the code.
-In my opinion, this is one of the most important and great side effects of this approach to refactoring.
+In my opinion, this is one of the most important by-products of this approach to refactoring.

 #### Stage 2: Divide & Conquer - Split code into components